graphaware/graph-aided-search/README.md

 #### SearchResultCypherFilter

 This filter allows to filter results using a Cypher query on Neo4j.
-In this case the _name_ value must be set to `GraphAidedSearchCypherFilter`.
+In this case the _name_ value must be set to `SearchResultCypherFilter`.

 The following parameters are available for this filter: